-To ereate expand and improve then network of open space throughout the municipality.
+To expand and improve the network of open space throughout the municipality.

-Encourage the provision Provide new of open space in areas identified as underserved.
+Provide new open space in areas identified as underserved.

 Improve access to open space and recreational facilities for the increasing residential and worker population.

 Upgrade existing public open space to meet changing community needs including the condition, accessibility, facilities and character/aesthetics.